 Established in 1808, West Quoddy Lighthouse is noteworthy in several ways.
-Despite its name, it is the easternmost beacon in the United States, one of only two U.S. lighthouses with red-and-white bands, and one of the first stations to be equipped with a fog bell and, later, a steam whistle.
+Despite its name, it is the easternmost beacon in the United States, one of only two still-standing U.S. lighthouses with red-and-white bands, and one of the first stations to be equipped with a fog bell and, later, a steam whistle.
 A reliable fog signal was deemed more essential in this area than a light since fog shrouded the coast for roughly half the time during the summer months.
-When ships approached the bay in foggy conditions, they would fire a signal gun to prompt the keeper to start tolling the fog bell.
+When approaching the bay in foggy conditions, ships would fire a signal gun to prompt the keeper to start tolling the fog bell.
 This arrangement continued until an adequate mechanical ringer for the bell was installed.

 Captain Joseph Smith noted in a report in 1837 that four bells had been used at West Quoddy.
 The first bell weighed 500 pounds and was installed after a Congressional Act of May 15, 1820 provided “a sum not exceeding one thousand dollars…for placing a bell near the light-house on West Quoddy Head.”
 Another act in 1826, gave the “keeper of West Quaddy (sic) Head light-house…in addition to his present salary, the sum of sixty dollars annually, for ringing the bell connected with said light-house, from the time he commenced ringing said bell.”

-The original bell was replaced by a 241-pounder that was supposed to send out a more penetrating, higher-pitched sound, but when it didn’t improve things, it was replaced by a mighty 1,545-pound bell.
+The original bell was replaced by a 241-pounder that was supposed to send out a more penetrating, higher-pitched sound, but when it didn’t improve things, it was replaced by a mighty 1,565-pound bell.
 The fourth “bell” was a “cast-steel bar, two and three-eighths inches square, fourteen and a half feet in length, and of a triangular form,” that Captain Smith judged “worse than useless” and noted that it could not “be heard much more than a quarter of a mile in heavy weather.”
 To improve matters, Smith recommend a light and bell be established on Sail Rock, 500 yards offshore, explaining that there the bell could be heard a much greater distance outside the surf on the shore.
-In 1838 Congress authorized funds for a lighthouse and bell on Sail Rock, but the lighthouse was never built, and the fog bell remained at West Quoddy.
+In 1838, Congress authorized funds for a lighthouse and bell on Sail Rock, but the lighthouse was never built, and the fog bell remained at West Quoddy.

-After two decades of service, the original wooden West Quoddy Lighthouse had deteriorated to the point that Congress approved funds in March of 1831 for a replacement.
-Joseph Berry subsequently completed a rubblestone tower for $2,350, and the ten lamps in its lantern room were lit on August 1, 1831.
-Just over a decade later, Keeper Alfred Godfrey, who succeeded his father after the latter’s 26 years of service at the station, described the sorry condition of the dwelling and lighthouse at West Quoddy: “The house leaks all about the eaves and windows in rainy weather.
-The chimneys smoke badly…we have no rain water cistern, no well.
+My leisure time is occupied in boat building.
+I sometimes pilot vessels into Eastport, when no other pilot is at hand.
+Wrecks occur upon the Sail rock as often as once a year.
+On one occasion, two lives were lost.
+The tide sets directly upon this rock, both at flood and ebb.
+The fog-bell is tolled by machinery, and can be heard one mile.
+The position of this bell is now very dangerous - the supports of the house on which it stands being exposed to the full force of the sea.
+I do not consider it safe.
+The dwelling-house contains 6 rooms, viz: kitchen, parlor, and 4 chambers.
+The house leaks all about the eaves and windows in rainy weather.
+The chimneys smoke badly…we have no rain-water cistern, no well.
 Our water for domestic use is obtained from a spring about 200 yards from the house.
 The lighthouse stands 110 feet from my house door, on the edge of the cliff…The tower is built of rubble stone, badly laid.
 In winter the walls are coated with ice from the effect of leakage.
-The windows of the tower blow inward in storms from being insufficiently framed…In winter the inside of the glass is coated with ice, from the condensed vapors of the burning lamps, and in summer the glass is also covered with sweat and condensed vapor.”
+The windows of the tower blow inward in storms from being insufficiently framed…In winter the inside of the glass is coated with ice, from the condensed vapors of the burning lamps, and in summer the glass is also covered with sweat and condensed vapor.

-For years, the U.S. government refused to install the clearly superior French-made Fresnel lens in its lighthouses, and mariners (especially those who had sailed in Europe) complained about the shamefully inadequate state of American lighthouses.
+For years, the U.S. government refused to install the clearly superior French-made Fresnel lenses in its lighthouses, and mariners (especially those who had sailed in Europe) complained about the shamefully inadequate state of American lighthouses.
 On August 18, 1856, $15,000 was appropriated “for rebuilding the light-house,” at West Quoddy Head, “and fitting it with proper illuminating apparatus.”
 In this case, the “proper illuminating apparatus” was a fixed, third-order Fresnel lens manufactured by L. Sautter of Paris.
-The new brick tower and wood-framed dwelling, which remain standing today, were completed in 1858.
+The new brick tower and wood-framed dwelling, which remain standing today, were completed in 1857.